Hugh McDermott (politician): Legal and academic career

 While working full-time with the AWU, McDermott studied law at night at The University of Sydney and University of Technology Sydney, completing a Bachelor of Laws with Honours and a Master of Labour Law and Relations.
 McDermott's Masters Supervisor was Sydney Law School Dean, Professor Ron McCallum AO and McDermott's College of Law Supervisor was Justice Conrad Staff.
 McDermott was admitted as a solicitor in NSW in 1999 and as a barrister and solicitor of the High Court of Australia in 2000.
 He continued to act for the AWU in mediations, arbitrations and civil prosecutions across industry sectors including defence, mining, energy, public services, construction, rail, engineering and manufacturing.

 McDermott was appointed to the Victorian Industrial Relations Taskforce in mid-2000.
 The Taskforce was an independent inquiry of 6 months duration into law reform within the State of Victoria.
 McDermott was required to investigate and report on the social and economic effects arising from the previous Kennett Liberal Government's law reforms.
 He co-authored the Taskforce Report.

-In 2000, McDermott was awarded the King's College London (School of Law) Overseas Postgraduate Research Scholarship, the Julian Small Foundation Research Grant (Law) and the London Goodenough Trust for Oversas Graduates Fellowship to compete a PhD in law at King's College, London, University of London.
+In 2000, McDermott was awarded the King's College London (School of Law) Overseas Postgraduate Research Scholarship, the Julian Small Foundation Research Grant (Law) and the London Goodenough Trust for Overseas Graduates Fellowship to compete a PhD in law at King's College, London, University of London.
 McDermott's PhD Supervisor was eminent legal academic, Professor Keith Ewing, Professor of Public Law, King's College London.
 In 2001, McDermott was appointed as a Lecturer and Doctoral Researcher at King's College London.
 McDermott became actively involved in UK based policy research institutions including the British Institute of International and Comparative Law, the Institute of Employment Rights, the International Cente for Trade Union Rights, the Foreign Policy Centre and the UK Society of Labour Lawyers.
 He also continued to be active in politics and joined the British Labour Party, campaigning on numerous local and regional elections.
 In February 2002, McDermott was elected a Commissioner of the International Commission for Labour Rights, Geneva, Switzerland.
 McDermott was awarded a Doctor of Philosophy in Laws from King's College London, The University of London in 2008.